GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 * Keep the group private using the "Only invited users" option.
 * Minimize the number of members of the group.

+{% Aside "gotchas" %}
+Group publishing does not recognize "indirect" membership of Google Groups: only explicit members of a group can publish.
+For example, suppose that:
+* You are a member of Group A, and
+* Group A is a member of Group B, which is a group publisher.
+In this case you are not a direct member of Group B, and cannot publish using that group.
+{% endAside %}

 ## Publishing using a group publisher

-In the top right-hand corner of the [Chrome Web Store developer console](https://chrome.google.com/webstore/devconsole) is a pull-down that contains the following items:
+In the top right-hand corner of the [Chrome Web Store developer console](https://chrome.google.com/webstore/devconsole) is a pull-down that contains the following
+items:

 * Your developer user name (your individual publisher)
 * Any group publishers that you are a member of.

 Select the publisher you want to use.
 This displays the items already uploaded for that publisher.
 Any new items that you upload are associated with the selected publisher.

-## Things to note

-* You can only set up group publishing once and create one group publisher account.
-* You must be the owner or manager of a Google Group to link the group.
-The drop-down list on the dashboard page only shows groups that you're a direct member of (for example, if you are a member of Group A and Group A is a member of Group B, you are not a direct member of Group B, and Group B is not shown on the drop-down list).
-* Once you finish the group publishing setup, it can take up to 30 minutes for developers in your group to see the changes.
-* A developer can act on behalf of multiple publishers if the developer is a member of multiple Google Groups linked to publishers.
-* Before you upload a new Chrome Web Store item, check that you have selected the publisher you want to own that item.
-This may be your personal publisher account or any group publisher account you belong to.

 ## Move existing items to a group publisher account

 Once you set up a group publisher (or once you're added as a member of a Google Group linked to a group publisher), you can transfer your own items to the group publisher.

 {% Aside 'warning' %}
-Once you move items to a group publisher account, you can't move them back to your personal publishing account.
+Once you move items to a group publisher account, you can't move them back to your individual publishing account.
 {% endAside %}

-To transfer items to a group publisher account, start from the item page in your personal publisher account, then transfer the item as described below:
+To transfer items to a group publisher account, start from the item page in your individual publisher account, then transfer the item as described below:

-1. In the [developer dashboard][dashboard], open the item that you want to transfer.
+1. In the [developer console][devconsole], open the item that you want to transfer.
 1. Go to the **Store listing** detail tab for the item.
 1. Click the "..." menu in the upper corner, then select **Transfer to group publisher**.
 The following dialog appears: